 An ideal gene circuit should be able to respond and adapt within a reasonable time scale.
-We set an upper bound of evolution time $t{max} = 4$, 000.
-If the system cannot reach the "relative steady state" within this time, it is regarded as non-functional.
+We set an upper bound of evolution time $t{\rm max}=4,000$ .
+If the system cannot reach the 'relatively steady state' within this time, it is regarded as non-functional.
+According to our results, a circuit exceeds our relaxation time upper bound almost always due to oscillations.